vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 <img width="800" src="https://github.com/vitoperez117/Python_US_Home_Values/blob/main/Output%20Plots/All%20Neighborhoods%205%20year%20ROC.png">

-*Note: The names of the 23,917 neighborhoods do not fit underneath the x-axis.
-For viewability, they have been removed.
+<span style="font-size:0.5em;">*Note: The names of the 23,917 neighborhoods do not fit underneath the x-axis.
+For viewability, they have been removed.</span>

 Although the spread between the minimum and maximum is wide, the distribution of growth rates is symmetrical because the mean and median are approximately close.
 - Mean: 52.16%